 Reap maximum benefit from fish farming in the summer season

-Further, she advocated taking care of the water quality, where ‘Oxygen’ is the most important parameter.
-Oxygen levels may fall to lethal levels, especially during dawn, due to enhanced biological activity in the pond.
-Hence, she advised to aerate the ponds during early hours of the day before sunrise, either by adding fresh water or by aerators.
-Optimum oxygen level (≥ 5 mg/l or ppm) will keep the fish healthy and increase its food converting efficiency, leading to fast growth and higher productivity.
-If the fish come on the surface to gasp atmospheric air, provide aeration and also suspend manuring and feeding of fish.
-Partial water exchange improves water quality.
-She recommended using nutrient rich pond water to irrigate the paddy fields and adding fresh water in the fish ponds, which will improve pond water quality and reduce crop fertilizer requirement.
-It will increase fish production besides saving on fertilizer input cost in crops irrigated with pond water.
+Further, she informed that ‘Oxygen’ is the most important issue to be addressed, which may fall to lethal levels, especially during dawn, due to enhanced biological activity in the pond.
+Hence, aerate the ponds during early hours of the day before sunrise, either by adding fresh water or by aerators.
+High oxygen content will keep the fish healthy and increase its food converting efficiency.
+If disease outbreak and fish gasping air at water surface is observed, provide aeration, add fresh water and also suspend manuring and feeding to improve the water quality.
+Nutrient rich pond water can be used to irrigate the paddy fields during this time and fresh water can be added in the fish ponds.
+It will improve water quality in the pond and reduce fertilizer requirement of the paddy crop as well.